PixelsHub/md-font-icons-unity/README.md

 1. Open Unity's Package Manager, click the `+` button and select `Add package from git URL`
 2. Copy `https://github.com/PixelsHub/md-font-icons-unity.git?path=/com.pixelshub.mdfonticons` in the text box and confirm, the package should install.

+After an update in this repo, the package in Unity may not update as expected.
+If needed, remove and re-add the package as explained to ensure an update.

 ### Manually

 Just copy the `com.pixelshub.mdfonticons` folder into your Unity Project assets or packages folder.